-To set up the conversion/sync follow the steps described below.
+To set up the conversion/sync, follow the steps below.

 1. Add Connections

-Firstly, let's add database connections and configure them.
+First, let's add and configure the database connections.

-Connection button on the top right corner of the Connections window.
+Connection" button in the upper right corner of the "Connections" window.

-Save button to make the connection available to be used as a source or destination node.
-In
+Click Save button to make the connection available for use as a source or

-the main window you can add as many connections as you wish.
-All of them will remain in this list even
+node.
+In the main window, you can add as many connections as you like.
+All of them will remain

 2. Migration Models.
 Source and Target Database Setup.

-Connect to establish an actual connection to the database nodes which will be involved in the
+Connect to make an actual connection to the database nodes that will

 Click on the

-arrow next to the 'Connect' link to select the master database/schema from drop-down list.
+arrow next to the Connect link to select the main database/schema from the

-NOTE: If you don’t need to convert the whole database from the Master Node, you can select only the needed
+Note.
+If you do not need to convert the entire database from

-Repeat the previous step for selecting the desired slave database.
+Repeat the previous step to select the desired destination database.

-If a destination database doesn't exist, DBConvert Studio will create a new one for you.
+If the target database does not exist, DBConvert Studio will create a new one for you.

-feature, you can arrange your transferring process as a scheduled task and run it at any time you need.
+With this feature, you can organize the transfer process as a scheduled task and run it at any time.